 A criminal record can hinder your ability to get a job, secure housing, obtain benefits, and more.
 But under Washington law, some felony and misdemeanor convictions can be vacated from your record.
 That means you can legally state on job applications, housing applications, and other forms that you've never been convicted of a crime.

-DPD can help you get a record sealed from juvenile court (see below), but the department does not represent clients seeking to get their records vacated.
-In King County, there are at least two organizations that provide this service:
+DPD can help you get a record sealed from juvenile court or relieve you of the duty to register for juvenile sex offenses (see below), but the department does not represent clients seeking to get their records vacated.
+In King County, there are at least three organizations that provide this service:

 Who qualifies to get their convictions vacated?